bacalhau-project/bacalhau/docs/getting-started/wasm-workload-onboarding.md

 If your program would normally read and write to network endpoints, you'll need to replace this with filesystem operations.

 For example, instead of making an HTTP request to `example.com`, instead read from the `/inputs` folder.
-You can then specify the URL to Bacalhau when you run the job using `--input-urls example.com`.
+You can then specify the URL to Bacalhau when you run the job using `--input http://example.com`.

 You can write results to standard out or standard error pipes or to the filesystem into an output mount.
 For example, WASM jobs by default will have access to a folder at `/outputs` that will be persisted when the job ends.